sjmeis/CRAML_Beta/README.md

 # CRAML: Context Rule-Assisted Machine Learning #

-Welcome to CRAML Beta Version 0.4!
+Welcome to CRAML Beta Version 0.5!
+New in v0.5: embedding-assisted matching

 CRAML is a novel text classification and dataset creation framework that harmonizes expert domain-level knowledge with the power of Machine Learning, in order to create meaningful datasets from raw data.